FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Experimental Evaluation

-For both scenarios, FedMVT-VFL outperforms vanilla-VFL by a significantly large margin.
-For example, with 250 overlapping samples, FedMVT-VFL makes improvements of 34 and 39 points in accuracy over vanilla-VFL in scenario-1 and scenario-2, respectively.
-With 8000 overlapping samples, FedMVT-VFL improves the accuracy by 3.5 and 5.9 points compared with vanilla-VFL, respectively.
-FedMVT also enhances the performance of the vanilla-local model of party A. with 8000 overlapping samples, FedMVT-local outperforms vanilla-local by 3.2 and 4.6 points in scenario-1 and scenario-2 respectively, which demonstrates that the local model performs increasingly well with better feature representation.
+Table \ref{nus_wide_table} shows the accuracy comparison between FedCVT-VFL and baselines with a varying number of aligned samples from 250 to 8000.
+FedCVT-VFL outperforms mFTL~\cite{SecureFTL} noticeably and outperforms vanilla-VFL by a large margin (see Figure 6) for both scenarios.
+For example, with 250 aligned samples, FedCVT-VFL improves 13.4 and 17.0 points in accuracy over vanilla-VFL in scenario-1 and scenario-2, respectively.
+With 8000 aligned samples, FedCVT-VFL enhances the accuracy by 1.8 and 3.8 points, respectively.
+In addition, FedCVT-VFL outperforms the local model with only a small amount of aligned samples.
+For example, FedCVT-VFL outperforms the local model with only 250 aligned samples in scenario-1 and with 500 aligned samples in scenario-2.

-As shown in table \ref{nus_wide_table}, scenario-2 outperforms scenario-1 across all models, which demonstrates that textual features have more discriminative power than image features on the NUS-WIDE.
-This partially explains why VFL models do not outperform their corresponding local models (blue v.s. red in figure \ref{party_a_text}) in scenario-2 when the size of overlapping samples is not sufficiently large enough (e.g., $\leq 2000$).
-While in scenario-1, party A benefits significantly from applying VFL (blue v.s. red in figure \ref{party_a_image}).
-This suggests that, in practice, when the size of the overlapping samples is limited, the party owning labels may be better off using its local model if it has features with strong discriminative power.
-Otherwise, it may benefit from leveraging features of the other party.
+As shown in Table \ref{nus_wide_table}, the local model of scenario-2 significantly outperforms that of scenario-1 (by 11.4 points), which demonstrates that text features have much more discriminative power than image features on the NUS-WIDE dataset.
+Therefore, in scenario-2, leveraging complementary image features contributes little to vanilla-VFL when the number of aligned samples is small.
+This partially explains why vanilla-VFL models do not outperform the local model (solid-blue line v.s. red line in Figure \ref{party_a_text}) in scenario-2 when the size of aligned samples is not sufficiently large enough (i.e., $\leq 2000$).
+While in scenario-1, party A benefits significantly from leveraging complementary text features of party B through VFL (solid-blue line v.s. red line in Figure \ref{party_a_image}).
+This suggests that, in practice, when the size of the aligned samples is limited, the party owning labels may be better off using its local model (with much more training samples) if it has much stronger discriminative features than other parties.
+Otherwise, it may benefit from leveraging the features of other parties.

-The experimental setup on CIFAR10 is the same as the one on NUS-WIDE, except we do not swap image partitions between the two parties since they are cut from the same images, and thus we assume they have similar discriminative power.

-For CIFAR10, FedMVT-powered models also outperform vanilla models.
-For example, with 8000 overlapping samples (table \ref{cifar10_table}), the FedMVT-VFL and FedMVT-local improve the accuracy by 8.5 and 1.9 points compared with vanilla-VFL and vanilla-local, respectively.

-Figure \ref{cifar10_fig} shows that the vanilla-VFL cannot beat vanilla-local with 10000 overlapping samples (over 1/3 of total samples).
-One explanation for this is that VFL only leverages the compressed information of the top dense layer of local CNN models of the two parties, thereby losing many useful feature patterns, for trading minimal information leakage.
-FedMVT equips VFL with an effective way of improving models' representation learning.